KiselevaElizavetaA/plant_growth_stage/README.md

 # Deep Learning techniques for plant growth classification

 Image-based phenotyping technologies have been rapidly developed in plant science recently, they provide a great potential for agriculture.
+Our work is about weeds growth classification.

 * Weeds are nuisance on the farmland, as they compete for plant nutrient
 * Farmers must  know the weeds’ conditions on the field  in order to spray optimally, and minimize herbicide usage on soil